rajabishek/swift-essentials/manuscript/iOS Essentials/ios-implementations.md

 * Now once we get the response the callback that we gave will be executed, make sure we got data and no error
 * Try to transform the data into JSON (since that’s the format returned by the API)
 * Access the todo object in the JSON and print out the title
+* The default request is a GET request, to make a different kind of HTTP request we create a NSMutableRequest and set the HTTPMethod & HTTPBody appropriately
 ```swift
 func makeGetRequest() {
     if let url = NSURL(string: "http://jsonplaceholder.typicode.com/todos/1") {